ttalexander2/chroma/README.md

 [![Build](https://github.com/ttalexander2/chroma/actions/workflows/build.yml/badge.svg)](https://github.com/ttalexander2/chroma/actions/workflows/build.yml)
 [![Documentation](https://github.com/ttalexander2/chroma/actions/workflows/main.yml/badge.svg)](https://github.com/ttalexander2/chroma/actions/workflows/main.yml)

-A small C++ Game Engine and Editor, designed in order to providing simple tools for creating games in 2D.
-It was started as a way to learn more about game technology, computer graphics and game engine design.
+A small C++ Game Engine and Editor, designed for creating games in 2D.
+It was started as a way to learn more about game technology, computer graphics, and game engine design.
 It takes ideas and inspiration from other open-source engines, and is designed to be lightweight and easily modifiable.

 At the moment, only Windows building is supported.
 Support for other platforms will be implemented at a later date.